-Spoonflower partner Allison made quick work of transforming her living room built in bookshelves with the new Peel and Stick Wallpaper.
-Read about her project and get tips working with the new woven wallpaper for your own DIYs!
+Spoonflower partner Allison made quick work of transforming her living room built in bookshelves with Peel and Stick Wallpaper.
+Read about her project and get tips working with this wallpaper for your own DIYs!

 Allison: Transforming my living space is such a rush for me.
 I love the creative expression that it provides, so I am always on the hunt for my next project.
-After reading the July 2013 issue of Dwell that featured Orla Kiely’s home, I felt inspired to add a little more pattern and texture to my living room.
+After about Orla Kiely’s home in Dwell magazine, I felt inspired to add a little more pattern and texture to my living room.
 I wanted to find a way to bring pattern to my wood surfaces that did not require water or paste and was eco-friendly.
-With the launch of Spoonflower’s Peel and Stick Woven wallpaper, I finally found my vehicle.
+With Spoonflower’s Peel and Stick Woven wallpaper, I finally found my vehicle.

 A few years ago, I painted our great room Gauntlet Gray from Sherwin-Williams.
 It’s the perfect backdrop for all of my colorful accessories.